Table of Contents

 It helps developers create applications for devices providing support for back-end tasks, notification services, and tools for formulating apps program interfaces (APIs).

 Web services entail supporting the deployment and development of web apps.
-They offer content delivery, features for search, reporting, notification, and API management.
+They offer content delivery, and features for search, reporting, notification, and API management.

 This particular category of Azure service provides storage for unstructured and structured data.
 It supports persistent storage, archival storage, and Big Data projects.